Leon Goldsworthy

 Leonard Verdi Goldsworthy, GC, DSCuk, GM (19 January 1909 – 7 August 1994), known as Leon Goldsworthy, was a distinguished Australian bomb and mine specialist in the Second World War and a recipient of the George Cross, the highest gallantry award for actions which are "not in the face of the enemy" that can be awarded to people of British or Commonwealth nations.
 He was awarded the GC for defusing four German ground mines, three magnetic mines and one acoustic mine under harrowing circumstances over a period of ten months.

 By the end of the war, Goldsworthy had achieved the rank of lieutenant commander and was Australia's most highly decorated naval officer.
 He returned to his home in Perth, Western Australia and became involved in an electrical sign business.

 Early life

 Goldsworthy was born on 19 January 1909 at Broken Hill, New South Wales, the son of Alfred Goldsworthy and Eva Jane Goldsworthy (née Riggs).
 Growing up he was a keen amateur wrestler and gymnast.
-He was educated at Kapunda High School, South Australia, and later went on to the Adelaide School of Mines before attending Adelaide University, where he worked as a technician in the Physics Department.
+He was educated at Kapunda High School, South Australia, and later went on to the Adelaide School of Mines before attending the University of Adelaide, where he worked as a technician in the Physics Department.
 After graduating, he moved to Western Australia and went into the electrical sign business.
 On 4 November 1939, Goldsworthy married Maud E. Rutherford; the pair later had a daughter, Pamela.